 Swap cards, badges, posters, figurines and other collectible items can also be obtained from the Museum of Fire.

 For further information: Museum of Fire website. [external link]

 History of recent major incidents

-Articles and case studies for major incidents can be found in our past Fire & Rescue News publications.
+Articles and case studies for major incidents can be found in Fire & Rescue News.